Palm Springs: a mecca of mid-century modern architecture

 The Californian desert resort, as previously mentioned in our featured piece, lives somewhat constrained by past headlines with the ever-relenting reference to the Hollywood stars that once set up home 100 miles away from the glamour of LA.

-Looking around though, Palm Springs is bizarrely beautiful.
-Architects inspired by the desert landscape and modern techniques like the Bauhaus and International Style, 1950’s developers adopted what is now called Desert Modernism – a style that dominates the area.
+Looking around, however, Palm Springs is bizarrely beautiful.
+Architects inspired by the desert landscape and modern techniques like the Bauhaus and International Style, 1950s developers adopted what is now called Desert Modernism—a style that dominates the area.

 Architects like Donald Wexler, Richard Neutra Albert Frey, John Porter Clark and more have helped scape the landscape since the 1920s and onwards.
 It’s a truly surreal and magical place, Palm Springs and the aura of the place does begin to have an effect.
 We drove around all the neighbourhoods and tried to snap as many interesting spots we could find, here are some of the best.

-Aside from the architecture, there’s plenty of other stuff going on in Palm Springs… we know you haven’t just come here to look at buildings.
-The Aerial Tramway is definitely worth checking out, it climbs 6000 feet high and offers impressive views of the landscape.
+Aside from the architecture, there’s plenty of other stuff going on in Palm Springs… The Aerial Tramway is definitely worth checking out, it climbs 6000 feet high and offers impressive views of the landscape.

-By now you should know that Far Out are always in search of some kind of natural hot spring.
-Desert Hot Springs will always be worth a visit.
+By now you should know that Far Out are always in search of some kind of natural hot spring and the aptly named Desert Hot Springs will always be worth a visit.
 That said, given the average age of the town, we can’t guarantee the clientele.

 As mentioned earlier, The Palm Springs Art Museum has some great shows on most of the time and the building itself, sticking with the architecture theme, is something of a marvel.